ITT23/assignment-08-replication-top_idee/documentation.md

 #### Design

 The Pedal was designed in Blender with focus on easy assembly.
 The top has a slope to mimic a foot pedal and a hole to put in a Aracade-Button with 30mm diameter.
 On the bottom holes were included to secure a Raspberry Pi Pico and two flaps were designed to screw the bottom and top together.

 ![blender design](./assets/docu/pedal_blender.gif)

 #### Code

 On the Pico we imported the `adafruit-midi`-library to have a MIDI-output.
 Through the button press the MIDI-note 0 will get played/streamed, since this note is not likely to be played on normal pianos.
-The code can be seen in the `pico-pedal.py`-file in the `pedal`-folder.
+The code can be seen in the `pico-pedal.py`-file in the `assets/pedal`-folder.
 The library used is also linked.
 For the button input we chose the GPIO-Pin-6.

 #### Assembly